eddiebarry/androidAppWithLabels/README.md

 pip show tensorflow
 ```

+## Train mobilenet on your own data
+### Note :  Sample data has been provided already
 To train the model on your own dataset,
 Create sub-folders in the data directory that only contain images from that category
 After the images have been placed, navigate to the "retrain" directory